Houston police chief backtracks on false story about Astroworld security guard injected with drugs

 Finner’s remarks came after some media outlets had shared the theory, casting a spotlight on the attention falsehoods can receive when authorities share such statements without confirmation.

-“A ‘needle’ wielding assailant suspected of injecting at least one person with a possible opioid may have sparked the panic that killed at least eight people and injured 300 others during a stampede at rapper Travis Scott’s concert in Houston," The New York Post reported Saturday, attributing the claim to authorities.
+“A ‘needle’ wielding assailant suspected of injecting at least one person with a possible opioid may have sparked the panic that killed at least eight people and injured 300 others during a stampede at rapper Travis Scott’s concert in Houston,” the New York Post reported Saturday, attributing the claim to authorities.

 In a story on Saturday, The Washington Post mentioned the claim: “Finner urged people not to speculate on potential causes of the tragedy but acknowledged rumors that someone had injected fans with drugs.
 He said a security officer at the event was reaching over to restrain someone when he felt a prick in his neck and went unconscious.
 First responders revived him with naloxone, a medicine used to treat suspected opioid overdoses, and noticed a small puncture in the officer’s neck.”

-Others who heard the chief share that story in a press conference over the weekend doubted its authenticity.
+Others who heard the chief share that story in a news conference over the weekend doubted its authenticity.
 Ben Crump, a high-profile civil rights attorney representing attendees including a 9-year-old in critical condition, dismissed the story as unbelievable in an interview with The Post.

 “We think it’s just a distraction,” he said Wednesday before the police chief confirmed the theory was false.
-“You see from the video what happened: It was just so many people trying to rush in front of the stage that it caused a melee and people were trampled on.”
+“You see from the video what happened: It was just so many people trying to rush in front of the stage that it caused a melee, and people were trampled on.”

 With the filing of civil cases and the potential of criminal charges, who or what is to blame is a central question, with some speculating about the use of drugs at the event.
 This would not be the first time illicit substances have been initially faulted: After 11 people died when the crowd surged at a 1979 performance of the Who, rock-and-roll, drug use and even the victims themselves were condemned.